alwaysdata/documentation/marketplace/drupal.en.md

 It is important to follow these instructions to avoid infection:

-- regularly update WordPress and its plugins,
+- regularly update Drupal and its plugins,
 - keep informed on reports of bugs and security breaches relating to plugins before installing them,
 - implement the [specific profile]({{<ref "sites/use-waf#profiles-available">}}) of our WAF,
 - delete idle themes and plugins,